bsinkule/Grid-Template-Areas/README.md

 4. Open the folder in your code editor, `code .` for VS Code
 5. Create HTML5 boiler-plate
 6. Connect the style sheet to the HTML if it isn't already: `<link rel="stylesheet" type="text/css" media="screen" href="main.css"/>`
-7. You can paste the below code inside the `<body>` tag to create the elements for the HTML, or if the emmet shortcut does not work in your editor, you can manually create the HTML elements like the image below
+7. You can paste the below code inside the `<body>` tags to create the elements for the HTML, or if the emmet shortcut does not work in your editor, you can manually create the HTML elements like the image below
 * `div.wrapper>header.b+(nav.b>ul>li*4)+main.b+section.section1.b+section.section2.b+aside.b+footer.b`
-> NOTE: After pasting, you might need to delete the last letter `b`, then re-type `b` so the emmet shortcut becomes available/selected, then press enter and the elements will be created as shown in the below image
+> NOTE: In VS Code, after pasting, you might need to delete the last letter `b`, then re-type `b` so the emmet shortcut becomes available/selected, then press enter and the elements will be created as shown in the below image

 > ![alt text](./images/gridEmmet.png)
 8. Add placeholder content inside the elements.
 Type the following text inside the specified elements